 - Image quality should be optimal and parallax should be corrected.

-For the specifics on using AO to master parallax, check out our tips right here!
+For the specifics on using AO to master parallax, check out our tips on parallax adjustments.

 - Estimate or use a laser rangefinder to determine distance to your target.